Ready to say goodbye to student loan debt for good? Learn More

 • Health aids, spousal support (alimony), and child support are completely exempted, meaning they can't be taken no matter how much they’re worth.

-• If you own a home, the New Hampshire homestead exemption will protect up to $120,000 of equity for individuals and up to $240,000 if you’re married and file your taxes jointly.
+• If you own a home, the New Hampshire homestead exemption will protect up to $120,000 of equity for individuals and up to $240,000 if you’re married and both of your names are on the deed.

 The federal exemption laws are fairly similar: